By: Suzanne B. Haney, MD, MS, FAAP

 Listen to music for a few minutes.

-Call a friend or family member for for emotional support.
+Call a friend or family member for emotional support.

 Do simple household chores, such as vacuuming or washing the dishes.

-If you have not calmed after 10 to 15 minutes, check on your baby but do not pick up your baby until you feel you have calmed down.
+If you have not calmed after 10 to 15 minutes, check on your baby but do not pick them up until you feel you have calmed down.

 Try to be patient.
 Keeping your baby safe is the most important thing you can do.
 It is normal to feel upset, frustrated or even angry, but it is important to keep your behavior under control.